 These are both “healthy” grocery stores, offering certified organic produce (dubbed “BIO” in French), special dietary foods like gluten-free bread, vegetarian and vegan options, and even homeopathic herbs and supplements.
 They’ll often have nuts, grains, and dried fruits available by the kilo as well.

-Don’t immediately write off this store when you find out that they only offer frozen foods.
+Don’t immediately write off Picard when you find out that they only offer frozen foods.
 The quality is actually excellent!
 The best part about it is being able to try out easy-to-prepare and super inexpensive versions of French specialties, such as confit de canard (duck confit).
 Also try out their Flammekueche, a pizza-like, thin-crust, savory tart from Alsace topped with gruyère, caramelized onions and bacon.
 Make good use of that fully-equipped kitchen you have in your apartment and throw these frozen delights in the oven!

 La Grand Épicerie